Q: Where do you work? Where are you based in?

-The pain of getting tattooed varies from person to person, from body part to body part and from moment to moment.
 Some people are naturally more tolerant, others more sensitive, just like some body parts (forearm, upper arm, shoulder, thighs) are less painful and others (knee, elbow, armpit, inner side of the knee and elbow, neck, wrist, feet, hands, head, belly, middle of the chest, ribs) are more sensitive.
 Yet, all of this can vary.
 Women can also experience different pain tolerance levels depending on the time of their moon/ menstruation cycle.

 Q: How much does the tattoo cost?